userfrosting/learn/pages/17.recipes/06.advanced-tutorial/02.database/docs.md

 }]
 ```

 As you can see, it successfully listed our three default pastries along with their description and origin.
-You can now comment out the Debug line as we don't required it anymore, but might need it later.
+You can now comment out the Debug line as we don't require it anymore, but might need it later.

-The only thing left to to is to send the collection to Twig.
+The only thing left to do is to send the collection to Twig.
 To do so, we simply add the `$pastries` variable to render arguments:

 ```php
 return $this->ci->view->render($response, 'pages/pastries.html.twig', [